t-morrison/t-morrison.github.io/_posts/2021-07-23-rstudio-shortcut.md

 ![what you see](/post-images/rstudio-shortcut/no-2.PNG)  |  ![what you get](/post-images/rstudio-shortcut/no-2_2.PNG)

-For the built-in RStudio shortcuts, they just grab `iris` and open it in the Viewer, ignoring the rest of the query.
+For the built-in RStudio shortcuts, they just grab `iris` and open it in the Viewer, ignoring the rest of the query (note the presence of *setosa* in the right panel where the query filters for *virginica*).

 My shortcut, on the other hand, wraps the entire line in `View()`, using RStudio's API functions, and returns the whole dang query in the Viewer.
 As someone who does most of their work with `data.table`, this is extremely helpful for the long transformations that don't wrap lines: